Rithigasri/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

-# EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-
+# EXPERIMENT 02: INTERFACING A DIGITAL OUTPUT LED TO LPC2148 ARM 7 MICROCONTROLLER
-## Interfacing a Digital output (LED) to LPC2148 ARM 7 Microcontroller
+## INTERFACING A DIGITAL OUTPUT (LED) TO LPC2148 ARM 7 MICROCONTROLLER

+## AIM:
-## Aim: To Interface a Digital output (LED) to LPC2148 ARM 7 and write a blink code
+To Interface a Digital output (LED) to LPC2148 ARM 7 and write a blink code
+## COMPONENTS REQUIRED:
-## Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+* Proteus ISIS professional suite
+* Kiel μ vision 5 Development environment
-## Theory
+## THEORY:
 The full form of an ARM is an advanced reduced instruction set computer (RISC) machine, and it is a 32-bit processor architecture expanded by ARM holdings.
 The applications of an ARM processor include several microcontrollers as well as processors.
 The architecture of an ARM processor was licensed by many corporations for designing ARM processor-based SoC products and CPUs.
 This allows the corporations to manufacture their products using ARM architecture.
 Likewise, all main semiconductor companies will make ARM-based SOCs such as Samsung, Atmel, TI etc.

 What is an ARM7 Processor?